pct-org/popcorn-env/README.md

 │   ├── solidtorrents-api       #
 │   └── zooqle-api              #
 └── libs                        # Internal libs used by the packages/apps
-    ├── constants (depricated)  # Libs in here can be moved to their own libs/types ├── scraper                 # Collection of libs related to the scraper │   ├── helpers             # Collection of helpers │   │   ├── base            # Base helper
+    ├── scraper                 # Collection of libs related to the scraper │   ├── helpers             # Collection of helpers │   │   ├── base            # Base helper